stavgafny/wheel_picker/README.md

 ### Advanced (Right Gif)

 For more control, you can also mount controllers, making them shift each other.
-See [`example`](example/lib/main.dart).
+See [example](example/lib/main.dart).

 <br />

-Feel free to share your feedback, suggestions, or contribute to this package.

 <br />

+Feel free to share your feedback, suggestions, or contribute to this package :handshake:.

-If you like this package, consider supporting it by giving it a star on [GitHub](https://github.com/stavgafny/wheel_picker) and a like on [pub.dev](https://pub.dev/packages/wheel_picker) :heart:
+If you like this package, consider supporting it by giving it a star on [GitHub](https://github.com/stavgafny/wheel_picker) and a like on [pub.dev](https://pub.dev/packages/wheel_picker) :heart:.